Dietary Changes To Prevent And Manage Gallstones

 Frequently asked questions

-A healthy, balanced diet is recommended.
-This includes plenty of fresh fruit and vegetables (at least 5 portions a day) and wholegrains.
-High-fibre, low-fat foods are also beneficial.
+A healthy, balanced diet is recommended for preventing gallstones.
+This includes plenty of fresh fruit and vegetables (at least 5 portions a day), wholegrains, and foods rich in fibre, protein, and vitamin C.

 Written by